MarkLawton01/Movie-Recommendation-System/README.md

 ## Overview
 This project implements a movie recommendation system that combines data from **IMDb** and **Rotten Tomatoes** to provide users with customized movie recommendations.
 The project was built using **Python**, **Selenium**, **BeautifulSoup**, and **Flask** to create a web-based interface for users to input movie titles and receive recommendations based on various criteria (IMDb scores, Rotten Tomatoes critic and audience scores).

-Due to frequent changes in the structures of the IMDb and Rotten Tomatoes websites, this project demonstrates the challenges of maintaining a web scraper in a real-world scenario.
-This README also outlines how future iterations would adapt to these changes using more robust and sustainable methods such as APIs and Neo4j databases.

 ## Project Components

 - **IMDb Web Scraper**: